 A) Any property and title to the Goods that have been produced by the Company including written content, designs and artwork belong to the Company, until such time as all sums that are owed for the Goods have been received from the Customer by the Company.

 B) Any content on the website, including written content, designs and artwork is solely the responsibility of the Customer.
 It is the Customer’s responsibility to ensure that the content is accurate.
-Any content that goes against copyright and any other laws will also be the Customer’s responsibility.
+Any content that breaches copyright and any other laws will also be the Customer’s responsibility.

-C) The Company reserves the right to use design styles and methods in multiple applications and for a variety of usage unless stipulated in writing by a Company director at the time when an order is placed.
+C) The Company reserves the right to use design styles and methods in multiple applications for other Customers and for a variety of usage unless stipulated in writing by a Company director at the time when an order is placed.

-D) Customer who sign-up for a template or ‘Rent a Shop’ website acknowledge that the design and code may be re-used for other websites.
+D) Customers who sign-up for a template website acknowledge that the design and code may be re-used for other websites.

-E) Some products provided by the Company will contain materials, such as images, that have been purchased from third parties.
-Customers agree to adhere to the terms and usage policies set out by these third party providers.
+E) Some Goods provided by the Company will contain images or videos that have been purchased from a third-party.
+Unless otherwise specified this third-party is 123RF.
+Customers that use these materials agree to adhere to the terms and usage policies set out by 123RF.

-G) Customers who order a logo design only have copyright over the final chosen design, the Company have the right to re-use any other designs elsewhere.
+F) Customers who order a logo design only have copyright over the final chosen design, the Company has the right to re-use any other designs elsewhere.

-H) Customers agree that they will not re-use or re-distribute any of the training materials provided by the Company.
-They also acknowledge that the Company hold the copyright to these materials.
+G) Customers agree that they will not re-use or re-distribute any of the training materials provided by the Company.
+They also acknowledge that the Company holds the copyright to these materials.

-A) The Company should be made aware of any sensitive data when an order is placed, as the Company cannot be held responsible for data theft or copying unless notified in advance.
+A) The Company should be made aware of any sensitive data when an order is placed.
+The Company cannot be held responsible for data theft or copying.

-B) All domain names registered through the Company require personal data such as the Customer’s name and address.
+B) All domain names registered through the Company require personal data, such as the Customer’s name and address.
 This information will be disclosed and visible via the WHOIS database.
-It is the Customer’s responsibility to notify the Company if they do not wish for this information to be disclosed.
+It is the Customer’s responsibility to notify the Company if they do not wish for this information to be disclosed (additional charges may apply).
 Please note for .co.uk and some other domain names opting out is prohibited.

-C) The Company may use Customers’ products in their advertising materials, unless otherwise agreed between a Customer and a Company Director prior to an order.
+C) The Company may use the Customer’s products in their advertising materials, unless otherwise agreed between the Customer and a Company Director prior to an order.

-A) The Company shall use their best endeavours to provide Customers with general advice about their products and services.
+A) The Company shall use their best endeavours to provide Customers with general advice about their Goods.

 B) It is the Customer’s responsibility to ensure that Goods are sufficient and suitable.

-E) Before a website goes live, the Company will perform browser testing on the most recent releases of Internet Explorer, Firefox, Opera and Safari and will not be held responsible for any problems encountered on older browsers or devices.
+E) Before a website goes live, the Company will perform browser testing on the most recent releases of Microsoft Edge, Firefox, Opera and Safari and will not be held responsible for any problems encountered on older browsers or devices.

 F) The Company will test HTML emails on a small selection of email clients and cannot be held responsible for any differences in design from one email client to the next.

-G) It is the responsibility of the Customer to check for technical and visual errors on all products provided by the Company.
+G) It is the responsibility of the Customer to check for technical and visual errors on all Goods provided by the Company.

 I) The Company cannot be held responsible for delays in support or failure to provide a resolution to an issue that involves a third party service or product.
 This also applies to Customers who are on any kind of support package with the Company.

-A) The Customer is solely responsible for determining the suitability of the Services in light of the nature of any data stored on the Services and for determining what steps are appropriate for maintaining security, protection and back up.
-The Company has no obligation in relation to application security and/or the encryption of any.
+A) The Customer is solely responsible for determining the suitability of the Services in light of the nature of any data stored on the Services and for determining what steps are appropriate for maintaining security, protection and back-up.
+The Company has no obligation in relation to application security and/or the encryption of any data.

-A) Customers that sign-up for a hosting package with the Company acknowledge that the Company use a third party company for their hosting services.
-Furthermore, unless stated otherwise in writing on an order form or invoice Customers acknowledge that their website will be placed on a shared server.
+A) Customers that sign-up for a hosting package with the Company acknowledge that the Company uses a third party company for their hosting services.
+Furthermore, unless stated otherwise in writing on an order form or invoice, Customers acknowledge that their website will be placed on a shared server.

-B) Any Customer who chooses to not have their website or emails hosted by the Company’s chosen third party supplier is responsible for ensuring that their hosting package is suitable for any product that they purchase from the Company.
+B) Any Customer who chooses not to have their website hosted by the Company’s chosen third party supplier is responsible for ensuring that their hosting package is suitable for any product that they purchase from the Company.
 The Company will not be held responsible for any further payments that may be required to upgrade or change the Customer’s hosting package.

-F) The Company have the right to charge a Customer an additional fee if the Company feel that the Customer’s website is using up an excessive amount of bandwidth.
+F) The Company has the right to charge a Customer an additional fee if the Company feels that the Customer’s website is using up an excessive amount of bandwidth.

-H) The Company reserves the right to remove without warning any product that are hacked, compromised or are deemed to be a threat to the server.
+H) The Company reserves the right to remove without warning any product that has been hacked, compromised or is deemed to be a threat to the server.

 I) The Company cannot be held responsible for hacking and reserves the right to charge for time required to help resolve any issues caused as a result of hacking.

 J) Any product updates advised by the Company are compulsory and will be automatically scheduled.
-A fee will incur for any updates that the Company carry out that fall outside the agreed contract.
+A fee will incur for any updates that the Company carries out that fall outside of the agreed contract.
+The Company will need to access the admin area of their Customers’ websites to carry out these updates.

 K) Any Customers who choose to arrange their own hosting will be responsible for ensuring that all product updates are carried out, unless otherwise arranged with the Company in writing.